rentpath/react-ui/README.md

 For simplicity, `yarn run clean` and `yarn run build` will execute `lerna run clean` and `lerna run build`, respectively, which will traverse `packages` and run the intended scripts in all of the individual packages.

-More Lerna [commands](https://github.com/lerna/lerna#commands), including how to publish.
+More Lerna [commands](https://github.com/lerna/lerna#commands).
+Please use `yarn publish-packages` to semantically publish and generate a CHANGELOG for all repos below.

 | Package | Version | Description |
 |---------|---------|-------------|